 SJ/C: What do you look forward to about serving Wayne County?

 Dr. Ram: “I like living and working in a smaller community where people care about each other.
 I like to make a difference by going above and beyond and helping my patients in need.
 The team and I at the Nancy N. and J.C.
-Lewis Cancer & Research Pavilion whether in Savannah or here in Jesup or Waycross are committed to providing excellent and the most up-to-date evidence-based care.
+Lewis Cancer & Research Pavilion whether in Savannah or here in Jesup are committed to providing excellent and the most up-to-date evidence-based care.
 I am looking forward to helping cancer patients navigate their treatment by staying closer to home.

 SJ/C: Where do you see the future of oncology going?